JKaraman93/helper-functions/notes5.md

 This algorithm takes a similarity matrix between the instances and creates a low-dimensional embedding from it (i.e., it reduces the matrix’s dimensionality), then it uses another clustering algorithm in this low-dimensional space

+### Gaussian Mixture Model
+A Gaussian mixture model (GMM) is a probabilistic model that assumes that the instances were generated from a mixture of several Gaussian distributions whose parameters are unknown.
+All the instances generated from a single Gaussian distribution form a cluster that typically looks like an ellipsoid.
+Each cluster can have a different ellipsoidal shape, size, density, and orientation.

+Expectation-Maximization (EM) algorithm, which has many similarities with the K-Means algorithm: it also initializes the cluster parameters randomly, then it repeats two steps until convergence, first assigning instances to clusters (this is called the expectation step) and then updating the clusters (this is called the maximization step).

+A Gaussian mixture model is a generative model.

 ### Anomaly detection

 ### Density estimation